Robert Bilott

 Robert Bilott (born August 2, 1965) is an American environmental attorney from Cincinnati, Ohio.
-Bilott is known for the lawsuits against DuPont on behalf of plaintiffs injured by waste dumped in rural communities in West Virginia.
+Bilott is known for the lawsuits against DuPont on behalf of plaintiffs injured by chemical waste dumped in rural communities in West Virginia.
 Bilott has spent more than twenty years litigating hazardous dumping of the chemicals perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+They were unregulated as industry had never publicly identified them as having known hazardous effects, despite internal studies showing these results.